ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 - You can run and self-host other services which depend on data from Ethereum.
 Most importantly for example Beacon Chain validator but also software like L2 infrastracture, block explorers, payment processors, etc.
 - You can provide your own custom [RPC endpoints](https://ethereum.org/en/developers/docs/apis/json-rpc/).
 Publicly for the community or even privately hosted Ethereum endpoint enables people to use your node and avoid big centralized providers.
 - You can connect to your node using **Inter-process Communications (IPC)** or rewrite the node to load your program as a plugin.
 This grants low latency, which helps a lot, e.g. when processing a lot of data using web3 libraries or when you need to replace your transactions as fast as possible (i.e. frontrunning).
-- If you would to stake ETH for securing the proof-of-stake consensus and earning rewards, [solo staking](https://ethereum.org/en/staking/solo/) with your own node is the most impactful and secure approach.
+- You can directly stake ETH to secure the network and earn rewards.
+See [solo staking](https://ethereum.org/en/staking/solo/) to get started.

 ![How you access Ethereum via your application and nodes](./nodes.png)